Wolcott–Rallison syndrome: Diagnosis

 Initially, patients with neonatal or early-childhood onset diabetes are possible candidates for having Wolcott–Rallison syndrome.
 The other features include multiple epiphyseal dysplasia, osteopenia, intellectual disability, and hepatic and renal dysfunction.
-Patients having features that suggest Wolcott–Rallison syndrome can be referred for genetics testing.
-The key way to test for this disease is through genetic testing for EIKF2AK3 mutations.
+The determination of WRS is confirmed by genetic testing for EIKF2AK3 mutations.
 Molecular genetic analysis can be done for the patient and the parents to test for inherited or de novo mutations.
-It can also show whether the patient's parents are heterozygotes or homozygotes for the normal genotype.
 X-rays can show bone age in relation to actual age.
 In typical WRS patients the bone age is a few years less than the chronological age.
 Hypothyroidism is rare in WRS patients but can occur.